Universal causation: Variation

 Another implication of the Universal Causation is that all change in the universe is a result of the continual application of physical laws.

 Determinism

 If all events are cause and effect relationships that follow universal rules, then all events—past, present and future—are theoretically determinate.

 First Cause and possible exceptions

-If all effects are the result of previous causes, then the cause of a given effect must itself be the effect of a previous cause, which itself is the effect of a previous cause, and so on, forming an infinite logical chain of events that can have no beginning.
+If all effects are the result of previous causes, then the cause of a given effect must itself be the effect of a previous cause, which itself is the effect of a previous cause, and so on, forming an infinite logical chain of events that can have no beginning (see: Cyclic model), however usually it is assumed that there is one (see: Big Bang, the religious belief in Creationism or pseudo-scientific idea of Intelligent design).

 Exception for the Universal Causation - First Cause is sometimes pointed out to be logically necessary for it to not contradict itself.
-Infinite chain of events is hard to conceive in finite world.
-The answer is looped chain of events.
+An infinite chain of events is hard to conceive in a finite world.
+The answer is a looped chain of events.
 But this is also questioned as the whole loop would have no cause.
-However it can not be ruled out that the Universe is infinite in time.
+However it can not be ruled out that the Universe is infinite in time or can expand infinitely.

-Other exceptions are pointed out - every:
+Other exceptions are pointed out - only every of the following things are caused: